 Stat Allocation and Distribution

 Stat allocation in 7.0 will not be as customisable as it was in 6.0.
 All gear, at launch, will be Non-Moddable.
-The stat distribution in the gear will be different from the different content gear paths.
+The stat distribution is identical regardless of where the gear is sourced.
+However, what differs is the stat amounts.
 For example, Noble Decurion (Conquest) gear gives higher Endurance while Supreme Decurion (Flashpoints) gear has lower Endurance but higher Mastery and Power.
-Players will now have to rely on Earpiece, Implants, and Augments to hit their targeted stat break point of any given stat.

 Reminder - Bracers and Belts do not have any Tertiary Stats.